mreymann/mitempr/README.md

 ## Status

  - nicely cross compiles to armv6 (Pi Zero W), armv7 (Pi Zero W 2)
+ - nicely breaks after a while of scanning :-(

 ## TODOs

+ - getting this darn thing to be stable (#bluez)
  - reads **unencrypted** data only at the moment
  - URL callback to Prometheus Push Gateway
  - call external callback scripts